SimonSubokLee/ston-docs-son/admin/origin.kr.rst

 Overload Judgement
 ====================================

-The contents that are requested for the first time, they must always request to the origin server.
+Content that is requested for the first time, must always be retrieved from the origin server.
-On the other hand, if the contents are already cached, the request can be more flexibly responded.
+On the other hand, if the content is already cached, the request can be more flexibly responded to.
 If the server is already overloaded, renewal is postponed to keep low origin load. ::

    # server.xml - <Server><VHostDefault><OriginOptions>